rustypotato19/Python-Utils/README.md

 - setters: setNumber, setMantissa, setExponent

 ## str_utils.py
-A custom class to handle case manipulation
+A custom class to handle string manipulation and actions
 ### Implementation
 - to_upper: a-z -> A-Z
 - to_lower: A-Z -> a-z